Pump & Dump Detection Methodology

 How We Score

-Each detected coin receives a composite score from 0 to 10 based on three components:
+Each detected coin receives a composite score from 0 to 10 based on multiple signal families:

 Backtest Results

-The pump & dump score is intentionally rare — it only fires when a coin is pumping and paying aggressive negative funding simultaneously.
-That rarity is the feature.
-Over a 12-month walk-forward replay across 394 coins, every time the signal fired, we tracked what happened next: 86.4% of flagged coins declined within 30 days with a median drop of −24.6%, a 10.6 percentage-point edge over a random coin from the same universe on the same entry dates.
+The pump & dump score is intentionally selective.
+It fires only when independent market-structure, derivatives, holder, liquidity, and flow signals align strongly enough to clear coverage and quality gates.
+Over a 12-month walk-forward replay across 394 coins, every time the signal fired, we tracked what happened next: 86.4% of flagged coins declined within 30 days with a median drop of -24.6%, a 10.6 percentage-point edge over a random coin from the same universe on the same entry dates.
 At 60 days the hit rate rises to 90.9%.
 A top-5 equal-weight short basket rebalanced weekly would have returned +1,279% with a 21% max drawdown, largely because the signal spent most days in cash — only activating for genuine extremes.

 Key result